How to schedule your lights to come on

 Using routines with Alexa or Google Home

 I would only recommend scheduling your lights with the native app if you don't have other smart home devices.
-However, if you have a Google Home or Alexa speaker and other connected devices around the house, you should use the smart speaker as the hub for your home.
+However, if you have a Google Home ($129 at Crutchfield) or Alexa speaker and other connected devices around the house, you should use the smart speaker as the hub for your home.

 Both the Google Home and Alexa speakers have a feature called routines that allow you to assign a custom phrase that will trigger multiple actions (such as turning off the lights, locking the doors, changing the temperature and playing music).